BIIG-UC3M/Docker_image_pipeline/README.md

 To ease this process, *packaging_for_DDIM.py* can be used.

-In order to so, in <path_to_images_folder> there must be one folder for each subject and its images inside that.
+In order to do so, in <path_to_images_folder> there must be one folder for each subject and its images inside that.

 For example: